Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QTextEdit-c.rst

 .. literalinclude:: ../../../snippets/qtbase-src-widgets-doc-snippets-textdocument-imagedrop-textedit.py
     :lines: 72-82

-We unpack the image from the `QVariant <https://doc.qt.io/qt-6/qtcore-changes-qt6.html#qvariant>`_ held by the MIME source and insert it into the document as a resource.
+We unpack the image from the :sip:ref:`~PyQt6.QtCore.QVariant` held by the MIME source and insert it into the document as a resource.

 .. _qtextedit-editing-key-bindings: